-Alireza completed his PhD on seismic retrofitting of limited-ductile reinforced concrete frame buildings.
-The thesis investigated the feasibility of using the single diagonal haunch with post-installed anchors for improving the seismic performance of vulnerable beam-column joints.
-Alireza found that this less-invasive and more architecturally-favourable solution can result in reducing the effect of seismic actions on buildings and consequently diminishing casualties.
+Dr Alireza Zabihi’s PhD researched recent earthquakes worldwide and the poor performance of limited-ductile reinforced concrete frame buildings during these earthquakes.
+Alireza investigated the feasibility of using the single diagonal haunch with post-installed anchors for improving the seismic performance of vulnerable beam-column joints, and found that this less-invasive and more architecturally favourable solution can result in reducing the effect of seismic actions on buildings and consequently diminishing casualties.

 His thesis is available here.